Answering the Question, “Do Tonewoods Affect Electric Guitars?”

 • The speaker and speaker cone

 Ideally, some of these inputs (wires and cables) shouldn’t change the sound at all, but others (pickups, pedals, amps) are specifically designed to impact the sound.
-And these things mold and shape the sound of the guitar orders of magnitude more than what wood(s) the guitar is made from.

 My Experience

-As an example, I have a Danelectro 59M NOS+.
-It has a bright, sparkly tone with great mids — it’s a guitar that really cuts through the mix.
 Based on the tonewood theory, you would think it must have a maple fretboard and cap, right?
-Sorry to disappoint, but the fretboard is rosewood and the body is masonite — that’s engineered wood made from wood chips!
+Sorry to disappoint, but the fretboard is rosewood and the body is masonite—that’s engineered wood made from wood chips!

-The same is true for all of my other guitars.
-Each one has a unique sound, but honestly, the biggest differentiator is the pickups.
 My single-coil Strat sounds like, well, a Strat.
-My Epiphone with P90s has that signature growl common to all guitars with this type of pickup.
-My PRS can seemingly do anything.
-As far as I can tell, the guitars’ materials have little to do with how they sound.
+My Gibson with P90s has that signature growl common to all guitars with this type of pickup.
+And I used to own a PRS that could seemingly do anything.

-In the end, if I were to put a percentage on how much tonewood affects the sound of an electric guitar, I’d put it at 1 percent — on a good day.
 Yes, it probably has some impact on the sound, but any pickup, pedal, or amplifier is going to affect things much, much more because that is what they are designed to do.

 Comments